likelian/Lab_spring2022/README.md

 More specific question for mixing quality, punchiness? or how good is the EQ?

 Evaluated by users, or professionals, or both?

+* * *

+#### 4/6/2022

+**Done:**
+1. Improve the rule-based EQ
+2. Collect songs with acceptable quality for listening test

+**Meeting:**

+separate data for tuning the system and final listening test

+Three options for the rest of the semester:

+1. Listening tests preparation
+    * questions, score mechanism, people, test environment, duration, IRB
+2. Extract ground truth data for all 4 mixing processes
+3. Data-driven level balance
+    * pick some simple deep learning model first

+Let Alex know my decision within two days!!!!

+**To-do:**

+1. Decide the direction for the rest of the semester
+2. Do something

+* * *

+#### 4/14/2022

+**Done:**

+1. Extract the ground truth relative loudness on the song level
+2. Slice the audio and turn them into (128,64) mel-spectrogram blocks.
+There are 2 channels.
+128 is the mel-spectrum size. the FFT size is 2048, the hop  size is 1024, and 64 of the spectrum are stacked together.
+In 44100Hz sample rate, one block is about 3s.
+Other parameters are as default in [https://pytorch.org/audio/stable/transforms.html](https://pytorch.org/audio/stable/transforms.html)

+**Meeting:**

+1. Sign up for 4/27 meeting if needed.
+2. Using 3s audio to predict the target relative loudness may not work.
+Alternatives can be input features of longer time period.

+**To-do:**

+1. Finish the model
+2. Train
+3. Evaluate